 About a month later, the San Bernardino District Attorney’s Office filed a criminal complaint against our client for only violation of Penal Code § 647(f), public intoxication.

 About three more months later, the Rancho Cucamonga District Attorney’s Office filed a separate criminal complaint against our client for a violation of Health & Safety § 11377, possession of a controlled substance, a misdemeanor.
 This charge arose out of the ecstasy found in the jail.

 The two cases had obviously arisen out of the same chain of events, but were arguably separate.
 This type of dual filing is often called “claim splitting.”
 Under Kellett v.
 Superior Court of Sacramento County

-(1966) 63 Cal.2d 822, claim splitting is prohibited.
+(1966) 63 Cal.2d 822, claim splitting is prohibited, based on violation of principles of double jeopardy under the U.S. Constitution, as applied to the states through the Eleventh Amendment.
 Therefore, Greg filed a motion to dismiss the later-filed complaint, the more serious charge of possessing a controlled substance.